 How to calculate your ‘qualifying amount’ of tax:

-Below you will find a two-part calculation that can be used to work out your qualifying amount of tax for each year.
+Below is a two-part calculation that can be used to work out your qualifying amount of tax for each year.

-£10,000 per household (please note that this is not per carer, and is worked out on a pro-rata basis for those who have not been a registered foster carer for the full tax year).
+£10,000 per household (please note that this is not per carer.
+This is worked out on a pro-rata basis for those who have not been a registered foster carer for the full tax year).

 Between £200 and £250 per child per week during their placement with you.

 This second amount depends on the age of the child that you are fostering.
-Children who are aged 10 and under qualify for £200 per week, whereas children who are aged 11 plus qualify for the additional £50 per child per week (meaning a total of £250 per child per week for those who are aged 11 and over).
+Children who are aged 10 and under qualify for £200 per week.
+Children who are aged 11 plus qualify for the additional £50 per child per week.
+This means a total of £250 per child per week for those who are aged 11 and over.

 How to calculate if you owe tax:

 Add up the total amount you have received in foster caring payments in the tax year (the 6th of April to the following 5th of April).
-If you don’t have a full record of this information, then you’ll be able to obtain it from your fostering agency in the form of a statement.
+If you don’t have a record of this, you’ll be able to obtain it from your fostering agency.
 Take your qualifying amount from the calculation above and deduct it from your total fostering payments for the year.
 If your income from fostering is below your qualifying amount then you will have no tax to pay.

 How to submit your tax return: